• Skip to primary navigation

 • Take a small piece of chakli dough.
 Cover the remaining dough.
 Roll it into a cylindrical shape with hands.
 Then, insert it into the chakli maker.
 Close it.
 Check out the video for more details.

-• Let's start making the chakli.
-Make spiral shape with 3-4 rounds.
-Join the end of the chakli to the closest spiral.
+• Make spiral shape with 3-4 rounds.
+Join the end of it to the closest spiral.
 If your dough is right, chakli will not break and you will get those beautiful spikes.

-• If your spiral shape breaks and you cannot make chakli.
-Sprinkle some water on the dough, knead it again, and start making chakli.
+• If your spiral shape breaks, sprinkle some water on the dough, knead it again, and start making it.

 • If you are making chakli for the first time, I suggest making only one and frying it.
 Let it cool down and taste it.
 If it is too hard, add more butter to the dough and knead it again.
 If it is soft/not crispy or absorbs oil means you have added more water.
 Add more rice flour to the dough and knead.